kevinbtalbert/CDSW_AMP_CPU-ONLY-MISTRAL7B-CHATBOT/README.md

 To build your own custom knowledge base, you will want to follow the instructions [here](USER_START_HERE/Build_Your_Own_Knowledge_Base_Tools/README.md) in the folder `USER_START_HERE`.
 There are guides for a Cloudera DataFlow and Pythonic implementation of how to do this.
 Then, you will want to rerun the `Populate Vector DB` Job to ensure your vector DB has the latest embeddings.

 ## Two Flavors: UI (Front end) and API
 This project allows you to access the context-driven LLM using two flavors: a UI and an API.
-Both are listed as Applications in CML which you can spin up/down as needed.
+Both are listed as Applications in CDSW which you can spin up/down as needed.

 ### UI (Front end)